airsdk/airsdk.dev/docs/building/application-descriptor-files/elements/application.md

 #### Content

-An `imageNxN` element for each desired icon size.
+An `imageWxH` element for each desired icon size.

 #### Example